Supply Chain Roundtable

 Jumbo Flying squid - Dosidicus gigas

-• JFS - Peru FIP: The formalization process is progressing.
-See pescaformal.pe for the most recent improvements.
+• Peru: Following historic progress in Peru in relation to fisher formalization, the formalization process is in its final phase.
+See pescaformal.pe for the most recent achievements.

 Indian squid - Uroteuthis duvauceli